quinndoan/ESP32-for-IoT-Development/README.md

 * For technical queries, go to the [esp32.com](https://esp32.com/) forum
 * For a feature request or bug report, create a [GitHub issue](https://github.com/espressif/esp-idf/issues)

-We will get back to you as soon as possible.